GeneralBots/BotBook/book/chapter-01-run-and-talk.md

 2- The .gbui extension is assigned to the GeneralBots front-end development environment.
 Angular, Riot, React and HTML are responsible for the dynamic functioning of GeneralBots services.

-3- The .gtheme extension is responsible for the general bots designer using css and PS technologies.
+3- The .gtheme extension is responsible for the GeneralBots designer using css and PS technologies.

+4- .gbDialog and .gbkb are extensions responsible for GeneralBots communication with the end user.
+Dialogues are bot services to users.

 ### The Bot Factory